enkessler/cuke_modeler/CONTRIBUTING.md

 Some guidelines when adding a new model
   * Inherit from the base model class.
 Having a common base class will make it easier for other tools to interact with the models.
-  * Be sure that the model's parsing data is not stored by it's parent model or else the raw data from the Gherkin gem will get duplicated, which could result in a lot of extra data usage for large projects.
+  * Be sure that the model's parsing data is not stored by its parent model or else the raw data from the Gherkin gem will get duplicated, which could result in a lot of extra data usage for large projects.